Introduction

 \(B_1, \ldots, B_N\).
 The principle of superposition extends this to infinite

-series, provided the series converges in an appropriate sense: termwise differentiation in
+series, provided the series converges in an appropriate sense.
+Termwise differentiation in both

 \(\exp(-k(n\pi/L)^2 t)\) decay so rapidly in \(n\) that the differentiated series converges